shrnav/Navneet_ATM/README.md

 Intellej
 Test coverage via Intellej
 Git for version control.
+Maven as build tool.
+Jib client to create docker image.

+Note : Please use attached settings.xml for build purpose.
+As I a using profile "docker" to create the docker image using jib client.

 Note : If you are seeing Lombok related issue after importing the project on intellej.
 Make sure you have followed steps.